Dundee University Students' Association: Publications

 There is a long history of student publications at Dundee - before 2006, The Magdalen was known as The Student Times and criticised for being bland and inoffensive.
 This bucked the tradition of very political publications such as Annasach (Gaelic: Unusual, Unconventional) which was edited for a time by controversial ex-MI5 agent David Shayler, who was responsible for printing extracts from Peter Wright's Spycatcher - a book banned in the UK at the time.

 Lord George Robertson was also a columnist for the newspaper in its early days.
 Another former Labour MP, Brian Wilson, was also involved as an early Editor of Annasach.
 It was his experience as Editor that helped him found the West Highland Free Press in 1972.

 Annasach survived from the university's independence in 1967 until 1994.
 Prior to this, College was the publication in general circulation at Queen's College Dundee, which went on to become the university.

 In 2006, The Student Times became The Magdalen.

 As the 2006/07 term neared an end, a long-term plan was drafted and The Magdalen received the financial backing required to regularly publish 8 issues throughout the student year.

 The Magdalens position is both an entertainment magazine and a tool for on-campus political commentary.
 A Memorandum of Understanding between DUSA and The Magdalen was established, ensuring the outlet would be supported financially, and that the Editor would be elected by the students, alongside the annual DUSA Executive elections.

-The current Editor in Chief of The Magdalen is Marcin Kielczewski.

 JAM - DUSA Radio

 Jam Radio is a student led radio station situated in the city of Dundee.
 Funded and facilitated by DUSA, it provides entertainment to students and non-students alike.
 It is run by, and for, the students of Dundee and aims to help students get their first foot on the media industry ladder.

-Initially founded as 'Discover Radio' by students Sam Gray and Robin Murphy, and launched on the 12th of October 2010 with special guests The View, the radio station has undergone a number of rebrands in the years since - initially to simply 'DUSA Radio' and later to 'The Jam'.
+Initially founded as 'Discover Radio' by student Robin Murphy, and launched on the 12th of October 2010 with special guests The View, the radio station has undergone a number of rebrands in the years since - initially to simply 'DUSA Radio' and later to 'The Jam'.

-The current manager of The Jam is Callum Valentine.

 Tay Productions

 Tay Productions (formerly known as 'DUSA TV') was formed in late 2009 and regularly produces content by students, for students, which are then published on DUSA TV's YouTube channel and the DUSA Media website.
 Content includes a weekly news programme, The Soc Adventures focusing on societies and sports clubs as well as sketches and longer pieces of fiction.
 In 2015 Tay Productions was named 'Best Broadcaster' at NaSTA.

 In 2019 they expanded their focus to produce independent shorts as well as online digital content.
 All of this was achieved, despite DUSA not providing a studio space for the outlet.
-The current manager of Tay Productions is Gonzalo Fraguas Bringas.